Shots fired during Denver protest of Minneapolis man’s death

 Some among the Denver protesters carried signs reading “Black Lives Matter” and chanted, “Hey, hey.
 Ho, ho.
 Racist police got to go.”

 They marched through downtown Denver, snarling traffic.
 Aerial footage showed protesters briefly blocking traffic from moving on Interstate 25 in both directions before swarming back through the downtown streets outside the Capitol.
+Police fired tear gas to get them to move off of the interstate, The Denver Post reported.

+Aerial footage showed several protesters smashing the windows out of at least two vehicles parked outside the Capitol, and others spray-painted graffiti on the Capitol steps.

+As the protest started, The Denver Police Department tweeted a message from Chief Paul Pazen sending condolences to Floyd’s family and saying the city’s officers do not use the tactics employed by the Minneapolis officers.

-Four police officers have been fired.
-The mayor of Minneapolis has called for the officer who knelt on Floyd’s neck to be criminally charged.
+Four Minneapolis police officers have been fired, and the mayor has called for the officer who knelt on Floyd’s neck to be criminally charged.

 The death has led to violent protests in Minneapolis and demonstrations in other cities, including Los Angeles.